-Hi, I’m Dr. Wainwright from Tallahassee Chiropractic and Injury Clinic.
+Hi, I’m Dr. Wainwright from Tallahassee Spinal Care.
 I wanted to share with you today a little bit of information about arthritis and try to demystify the topic.

 I frequently have patients that come to me that will say “Doc I’ve got all this neck pain and back pain or pain you know different parts of my spine and my medical doctor had shared with me that I have arthritis and I’m not sure if you can help me or not,” so one of the things I wanted to try to do was just explain what arthritis is and hopefully help explain if chiropractic can help you with that.